 Compensation for the services provided

-The agreement specifies how much the company will pay the contractor, whether the payments happen in installments, and details around the payment frequency.
+The agreement specifies how much the company will pay the contractor, whether you will make installments, and details about the payment frequency.
 For example, the contracts might note whether payment depends on deliverables and the expected delivery date.

 Agreements may not mention the specific, such as the payment method and pay-by date.
 However, it’s best practice to state that the business will make a reasonable effort to pay the contractor promptly.

 Discover 9 of the Best Ways to Pay Independent Contractors Online.

 When creating a contract through Deel, the platform will provide market rate insights and prompt you to pay the contractor in their local currency, a legal requirement.